lakhanprajapat1/DELTA-2.0/README.md

 # DELTA-2.0-
-Day Series of  Become my #MERN-STACK  Developer.
+My Day Series of  Become A #MERN-STACK  Developer.